Langton's Classification of Australian Wine: History of the classification

 The first Classification was published in 1991, Langton's Classification of Distinguished Australian Wine I, had its background in a publication from 1990, the Langton's Vintage Wine Price Guide.
 In the 1991 classification, 34 wines were classified using three categories: Outstanding (A), Outstanding (B), and Excellent.
 Only one wine was classified as Outstanding (A): Penfolds Grange Shiraz.

 Langton's sees its classification as "loosely modelled on the Bordeaux Classification of 1855", but with its regular reclassifications it is more similar to the Classification of Saint-Émilion wine, although with several differences: no official governmental recognition, a much wider geographic scope, and with several different wine styles classified using the same categories.

 Langton's Classification of Distinguished Australian Wine II was published in 1996, and included 64 wines in four categories: Outstanding A (three wines), Outstanding, Excellent A, and Excellent.

 Langton's Classification of Australian Wine III was published in 2000, and included 89 wines in the four categories also used for classifications IV and V; Exceptional (seven wines), Outstanding, Excellent, and Distinguished.
 From classification III, fortified wines ("Port") were no longer included.
 This changed with the addition of Seppeltsfield 100 Year Old Para Vintage Tawny for Classification V in 2010.

 Langton's Classification of Australian Wine IV of 2005 included 101 wines, of which 11 at the Exceptional level.

-In 2009, Langton's was purchased by Woolworths.
+In 2009, Langton's was purchased by the Woolworths conglomerate.
 Despite concerns raised at the Australian Competition & Consumer Commission, the purchase went ahead, and Woolworths therefore owns the Classification.

 So far (2018), no wine included in the top ("Exceptional") category has ever been demoted; this category remains the smallest but has progressively expanded to include additional wines with each edition of the Classification.